 The rules in Section 18(1) of the Act of 10 February 1967 relating to procedure in cases concerning public administration (the Public Administration Act) concerning a party's right to familiarise itself with the case documents, does not apply in connection with applications for exploration permits, permits for storage of CO₂ or permits for transport of CO₂.

-Information of any nature that is submitted to the authorities in connection with applications for exploration permits, permits for storage of CO₂ or permits for transport of CO₂, shall be subject to confidentiality until an exploration permit, permit for storage of CO₂ or permit for transport of CO₂ to the relevant areas has been granted.
-Thereafter, the information will be subject to confidentiality to the extent that this follows from the Public Administration Act for a period of 20 years, cf. Section 13c(3) of the Public Administration Act.
+Information of any nature that is submitted to the authorities in connection with applications for exploration permits, permits for storage of CO₂ or permits for transport of CO₂, shall be subject to duty of confidentiality until an exploration permit, permit for storage of CO₂ or permit for transport of CO₂ to the relevant areas has been granted.
+Thereafter, the information will be subject to duty of confidentiality to the extent that this follows from the Public Administration Act for a period of 20 years, cf. Section 13c(3) of the Public Administration Act.

 Anyone who performs services or work for an administrative body, is obliged to prevent unauthorized personnel from gaining access to or familiarity with what he, in connection with this service or work, learns concerning geological, technical reservoir and technical injection conditions in reports or other materials that are submitted to public authorities.
-For data that is subject to confidentiality pursuant to the first sentence, the confidentiality shall have the following duration, calculated from when the data became available to the owner of the data:
+For data that is subject to duty of confidentiality pursuant to the first sentence, the duty of confidentiality shall have the following duration, calculated from when the data became available to the owner of the data:

 a) 2 years for data that are not saleable and which are the joint property of the licensees in a permit covered by these Regulations and which arose from the permit in question,